larrygao001/social-detection/frontend/README.md

 This is a demo project built for Social Detection.
-Check out the preview page [Here](http://hibersense-dashboard.s3-website.us-east-2.amazonaws.com/).
+Check out the preview page [Here](http://social-detection.s3-website.us-east-2.amazonaws.com/).
+The app is deployed on AWS EC2(backend) and S2(frontend).

 ## Technology Stack: